When Seeking Financial Advice

 Most salespeople are generally not held to a fiduciary standard, but rather a suitability standard - which means they're obligated to make recommendations that are reasonably suitable - but not necessarily in your best interest.

 Regardless of who's providing the advice, it's your interests that must come first.
 Today there's a wide selection of investment products, so any financial services professional advising you to invest your money must be prepared to explain why they believe their recommendation is in your best interest.
 Were alternatives considered and discussed with you?
 Will they be receiving a commission if you buy - how much?
 Are there any other fees or costs that you should know about?
 Remember it's your money - so you have the right to ask questions.
-A good financial services professional will never shy away from these questions - in fact they will welcome them.
+Good financial services professionals will never shy away from these questions - in fact they will welcome them.